coinsop/bittrex-wrapper/README.md

 ## History

-1.0.0: Added all methos public and private.
+1.0.0: Added all methods public and private.

 ## Credits